bmolnar91/workbook/module_web_with_python.md

 Because HTTP is stateless, in order to associate a request to any other request, you need a way to store user data between HTTP requests.

-Cookies or URL parameters (like http://example.com/myPage?asd=lol&boo=no) are both suitable ways to transport data between 2 or more request.
+Cookies or URL parameters (like http://example.com/myPage?asd=yes&boo=2) are both suitable ways to transport data between 2 or more request.
 However they are not good in case you don't want that data to be readable/editable on the client side.

 The solution is to store that data server side, give it an "id", and let the client only know (and pass back at every http request) that id.
 There you go, sessions implemented.
 Or you can use the client as a convenient remote storage, but you would encrypt the data and keep the secret server-side.

 #### What would you use a cookie for?

-Using the Set-Cookie header field, an HTTP server can pass name/value pairs and associated metadata (called cookies) to a user agent.
+Using the **Set-Cookie** header field, an HTTP server can pass **name/value pairs and associated metadata** (called cookies) to a **user agent**.
 When the user agent makes subsequent requests to the server, the user agent uses the metadata and other information to determine whether to return the name/value pairs in the Cookie header.

 ## Software Development Methodologies

 #### What kind of software development methodologies do you know?
 What are the main features of these?

-In original waterfall model, the following phases are followed in order:
+In original **waterfall model**, the following phases are followed in order:

 - System and software requirements: captured in a product requirements document
 - Analysis: resulting in models, schema, and business rules